MostAwesomeDude/bb-gauge/src/turing-machines.md

 ## Summary

 The following diagram summarizes known values and problems relative to BB.
+It is hard to read due to relatively high dimensionality; the solid violet barrier from the top to the left gives known values of BB, the blue wall is given by Rogozhin's machines, and the other known implementations are a smattered constellation of dots.

 ![Interval tree of gauge for BB](images/turing.svg)